-With the holidays season coming to a close in most parts of the world, classes are starting up again.
-Whether you're starting a new school year or continuing an old one; studying for an upcoming exam or for pleasure, we all want to be able to learn more effectively.
+With the holiday season ending in most parts of the world, classes are starting up again.
+Whether you’re starting a new school year or continuing one, studying for an upcoming exam, or for pleasure, we all want to be able to study more effectively.
 Here are some tips to help you study smarter, not just harder:

-The first step to learning more effectively is to understand what you want to learn more about.
-Setting learning goals in both the short and long-term can be incredibly helpful for this.
-If you are learning independently, creating a structure with specific sub-goals and realistic metrics can help make studying a lot less daunting.
-But even if you're in a structured program, setting goals based on your class or program's syllabi can help you better visualize what needs to get done, and in turn take the exact actions you need to better understand the material.
-To write down your tangible short and long-term goals, ask yourself the following questions:
+Understand what you want to learn more about.
+Setting both short- and long-term study goals can be incredibly helpful for this.
+If you are learning independently, then creating a structure with specific goals and realistic metrics can help make studying a lot less daunting.
+Even if you’re in a structured program, setting goals based on your class’s syllabus can help you better visualize what needs to get done.
+Then, you can take the exact actions needed to accomplish these goals.
+To write down your tangible short- and long-term goals, ask yourself the following questions:

 - What skills or concepts do I want to master?

 - How much time do I have to learn this material?
-How much time do I want to dedicate each week to learning this?
+How much time do I want to dedicate each week to learn this?

 - What do I have to do (eg. read books, solve problems, attend lectures) to learn this material?